yugabyte/yb-tools/querymonitor/README.md

 ![querymonitor icon](querymonitor_icon.png "Querymonitor")
 ## Synopsis
 Runs (as a daemon) and periodically collects live query info into mime-encoded csv (.gz) files.
+Also, periodically collects per-tablet follower lag metrics(which is not available elsewhere).
 Personal Identifiable Information (PII) can be removed from each query by truncating the WHERE clause.
 Built-in `--ANALYZE` mode will analyze the generated file.